olivierlacan/olivierlacan.com/_posts/2021-09-30-high-fidelity-remote-communication.md

 ## Hardware Recommendations

-**Update**: The $99 [Key Light Mini][mini] was recently released.
-I'll review it soon.
-Since I only use the Key Light Air at 50/70% of its peak 1600 lument brightness the $80 cheaper is likely to replace it.
+**Updated (2022-02-24)**: The $99 [Key Light Mini][25] was released in February 2022.
+I've had it for only a few days.
+Its peak brightness is 800 lumen instead of the Key Light Air's 1600 lumen but I very rarely used the Air at more than 50/70% brightness, so it's a great way to save $80.
+It is now my recommendation for lighting.
+This brings the minimum total cost of my recommended hardware down to $570 from $650.

 Here's a list of gear I recently recommended as an alternative to my own unwieldy custom setup.
 The minimum budget is more than double the